ggreer/geoff.greer.fm/_posts/2014-09-21-the-long-now-of-software.md

   - Futurism
 ---

-What sort of software can be built today that would be useful a century from now?
-This assumes no technological singularity or Mayan apocalypse; just people, software, and computers. <span class="thought_countdown_hide">Before reading on, give it <span id="thought_countdown">60 seconds</span> of thought.</span>
+What sort of software can be written today that would still be in service a century from now?
+This assumes no technological singularity or Mayan apocalypse; just people, software, and computers.
+Also, it doesn't have to be the *exact* same code.
+Maintaining the codebase is allowed. <span class="thought_countdown_hide">Before reading on, give it <span id="thought_countdown">60 seconds</span> of thought.</span>

 <span class="thought_countdown_hide">Don't worry.
 I'll wait.</span>